6 R programming

 There are probably as many ideas about what good code is as there are programmers.
 Some prefer readable code; others prefer concise code.
 Some prefer to work with separate functions for each task, while others would rather continue to combine a few basic functions in new ways.
 Regardless of what you consider to be good code, there are a few objective measures that can be used to assess the quality of your code.
 In addition to writing code that works and is bug-free, you’d like your code to be:

-• Fast: meaning that it runs quickly.
-Some tasks can take anything from second to weeks, depending on what code you write for them.
+- Fast: meaning that it runs quickly.
+Some tasks can take seconds or weeks, depending on what code you write for them.
 Speed is particularly important if you’re going to run your code many times.

 6.6.1 Timing functions